-TMZ: Kobe Bryant, daughter Gianna dead after helicopter crash
+Kobe Bryant, daughter Gianna among 9 people killed in helicopter crash

 — Kobe Bryant (@kobebryant) January 26, 2020

-Memphis Tigers’ head coach Penny Hardaway shared his thoughts on twitter.
+Memphis Tigers’ head coach Penny Hardaway and the Memphis Grizzlies shared their thoughts on twitter.

 Man, this HURTS‼️‼️😢😢😢#Kobe pic.twitter.com/egnO29er93